Programs & Events

 Ingrid Lavoie is a paper artist who works in the German tradition know as scherenschnitte.
 This practice of paper cutting translates to scissors cuts.
 She was smitten by this craft on a trip to Denmark in her teens.
 This passion for cut paper has been honed over the years.
 Currently she teaches paper cutting at the Handicraft Club of Providence, the Newport Art Museum’s Coleman Center and this March, the John Cambell Folk School in North Carolina.
 This past December she contributed a palette to Florence’s Tree at the Florence Griswold Museum.
 Her work can be found at Studio Hop in Providence and online in her etsy shop;

 Ingrid earned her BFA in Illustration from the Rhode Island School of Design.
-This will be her first year as a Wee Faerie Village artist.
 She is thrilled to give 2D paper cutting a presence in the Village.

 Sean Langlais has exhibited his work in various venues from Boston to New York including Exit Art and Mills Gallery.
 He creates his own unique expressions of motion, sound, kinetic energy, and time and his work explores the nature and history of material culture and applied technology.
 Sean is professor of art at Three Rivers Community College.
 He earned his MFA degree at UMASS Amherst.
 A Connecticut native, he resides in Norwich, with his wife, artist Sandra Jeknavorian and their son, Charlie.